Adrienne-B/city_cycles/README.md

 #### Random Unexpected Challenges:
 1. When I first started building up the website, it wouldn't show on the browser.
 2. Everything was squeezed together and would not spread out.
-3. The button in the home page of the website would not direct itself to the reservation page that allows customers to select a bike.
+3. The button on the home page of the website would not direct itself to the reservation page that allows customers to select a bike.

 #### Solutions/solving the issue:
 1. I had to cancel the Visual Studio Code out and then reopen it to the website foldery.
 It finally showed but then there was another problem.